CR-Formula/CR-Formula.github.io/docs/system_design/spi.md

 ## Drawbacks
 - Need an additional wire for each device
-- Can be sensative to noise
+- Can be sensitive to noise